Highfield Surgery South Shore Primary Care Centre Lytham Road Blackpool FY4 1TJ

 You can telephone the surgery during our opening hours on: 01253 953950.
 Our phone lines are open from 8am until 6.30pm Monday, Thursday & Friday.
 Tuesday & Wednesday 8am until 7.30pm.

-If you need an urgent appointment, please call as early as possible in the morning, and in any case before 10.30am.
+If you need an urgent appointment, please call as early as possible in the morning.
 You should expect a short wait in a queue, as this is our busiest time.

 If you wish to cancel an appointment, you can call at any time: select Option 1, and leave a message.
 We are always grateful to patients who let us know if they cannot attend, so we can release appointment slots to other patients.